lulab/Ribowave/README.md

 ### 1. P-site determination

-This step determine the P-site position for each read length by overlapping with the annotated start codon
+This step determines the P-site position for each read length by overlapping with the annotated start codons

 ```
 ./P-site_determination.sh -h